wso2/docs-devant/en/docs/api-management/lifecycle-management.md

 To change the lifecycle state of an API via the Devant Console, follow the instructions given below:

 !!! tip
-     You must have publishing privileges to manage the lifecycle states of a component.
+     You must have publishing privileges to manage the lifecycle states of an integration.

 1. Sign in to the [Devant Console](https://console.devant.dev/).
 2. Select the project.
 3. In the **Integrations** pane, click on the integration for which you want to manage the lifecycle.
 4. In the left navigation menu, click **Develop**, and then click **Lifecycle**.
-5. You will see the lifecycle state transition diagram indicating the current lifecycle state of the component.
-Just above the lifecycle state transition diagram, The possible lifecycle states you can apply to the component are displayed just above the lifecycle state transition diagram.
-Click on a required lifecycle state to apply it to the component.
-For example, if a component is in the `Created` state, you can click either `Pre-release` or `Publish`.
+5. You will see the lifecycle state transition diagram indicating the current lifecycle state of the integration.
+Just above the lifecycle state transition diagram, The possible lifecycle states you can apply to the integration are displayed just above the lifecycle state transition diagram.
+Click on a required lifecycle state to apply it to the integration.
+For example, if an integration is in the `Created` state, you can click either `Pre-release` or `Publish`.

    ![Lifecycle Management](../assets/img/api-management/lifecycle-management.png){.cInlineImage-full}